Get to Know Us

 Chair: Maristella Feustle

-The Technology Infrastructure Group has four primary roles.
+The Technical Infrastructure Group has four primary roles.
 1) Based on recommendations from the Editorial Policy and Standards Group, the Technology Group provides consultation, feedback, and develop specifications for implementing policy requirements.
 2) The Technology Group also evaluates and recommend computational batch data refinement when needed across the entire SNAC corpus.
 3) It identifies member data refinement needs and refinement tool opportunities that would benefit members in improving the quality of local data that is related to SNAC data.
 4) Finally, it works with the Technology Lead in working with outside developers that are building or planning to build SNAC editing and data exchange tools using the SNAC API.

 The Editorial Policy and Standards Group’s responsibilities include developing editorial policy and standards to ensure reliable, consistent, and sourced (based on cited evidence) description of CPF entities, and the quality of controlled terms used in the description.